- Area Supervisors

 William Stumpff- Lower Area Assistant Supervisor

 Will Stumpff is an undergraduate student of Shimon Gibson at UNCC.
 He plans on becoming an American archaeologist or working in a museum as his future career.
+He is currently training in floatation and is excited to continue his archaeological career.

 Surveying and Recording